Ninetalesgh/dndcampaign/vault/dm/items.md

 - **Weight**: 20 kg
 - **Price**: 1500 gp
 ![\|250](https://i.imgur.com/eE1lwHB_d.jpeg?maxwidth=520&shape=thumb&fidelity=high)
-*This armor is made from the treated carapace of a giant scorpion.*
+*This armor is made from the treated carapace of a giant scorpion.
+The armored husk recoils and constricts in bright light, hindering some motion.*
 *(Source: The Griffon's Saddlebag, Customized)*

 ### Sending Stones